watsonwork/watsonwork-helloworld/README.md

 [![Build Status](https://travis-ci.org/watsonwork/watsonwork-sender.svg)](https://travis-ci.org/watsonwork/watsonwork-sender)

-A Node.js example app that sends a message to [Watson Work] (https://workspace.ibm.com).
+A Node.js sample app that sends a message to a space in [IBM Watson Workspace] (https://workspace.ibm.com).

 The Watson Work platform provides **spaces** for people to exchange